Dr. Ian Spooner

 Ian Spooner

-Ian Spooner (P. Geo, Ph.D.) has been a professor at Acadia in the Department of Earth and Environmental Science for the past 26 years.
-He has supervised 30 Masters and 48 B.Sc.
-Honours theses to date.
-His primary research interest is investigating environmental change and he has active research programs in northwestern British Columbia, Nova Scotia and Newfoundland.
+Ian Spooner (P. Geo, Ph.D.) has been a professor at Acadia in the Department of Earth and Environmental Science for the past 31 years.
+His primary research interest is investigating environmental change and he has active research programs in Nova Scotia, Newfoundland and northwestern British Columbia.
 He also has consulted in the areas of Environmental and Risk Assessment, groundwater and surface water contamination, coastal erosion and has been involved in environmental risk assessments for resource companies in Nova Scotia, New Brunswick and British Columbia.
-He has served with a number of professional organizations and was recently awarded the Distinguished Service Award by the Atlantic Geoscience Society and the Acadia Faculty of Pure and Applied Science Teaching Award.
+He has served with several professional organizations and was awarded the Distinguished Service Award by the Atlantic Geoscience Society and the 2020 Acadia Faculty Award for Excellence in Teaching.

 Education